orrefo/Portfolio/README.md

-Here is 2 example project i have made in my studies. feel free to poke around :)
+Here is some example project i have made in my studies. it is ordered by what kind of project. feel free to poke around :)